Primary sources: Evaluating

 - Videos differ from their feature film counterparts in many obvious ways that still bear mentioning.
 The large discrepancy in the size of a projected film image and a video reproduction is the most obvious difference.
 Most videos crop the films they reproduce to fit the dimensions of a television screen.
 Some black and white films have been colorized.
 In addition, un-restored color films have often faded unevenly due to the instability of the original film.

 - Updates and revised editions may differ from the original in important ways.
 Special edition videos of major motion pictures often include scenes not included as part of the original feature's release.
 For a paper focusing on the contributions of the film's director or actors, this may not be an issue.
-If, however, the paper includes an analysis of the film's impact on moviegoers, a different version would be required.
+If, however, the paper includes an analysis of the film's impact on moviegoers, a different, originally released version would be required.

 Interpreting primary sources